 International standards provide that States, professional associations of lawyers and educational institutions have a duty to protect against any discrimination against a person with respect to entry into the legal profession or continued practice.
-91 This includes any discrimination within the legal profession on the grounds of race, colour, sex, ethnic origin, religion, political or other opinion, national or social origin, property, birth, sexual orientation or gender identity, disability, or economic or other status, with the exception of the requirement of having the nationality of the country concerned.
-92 It is equally important that entrants to the legal profession possess the "necessary qualifications, integrity and good character to become a lawyer and to continue to practise as a lawyer."93
+This includes any discrimination within the legal profession on the grounds of race, colour, sex, ethnic origin, religion, political or other opinion, national or social origin, property, birth, sexual orientation or gender identity, disability economic or other status, with the exception the requirement of having a nationality of the country concerned.
+It is equally important that entrants to the legal profession possess the "necessary qualifications, integrity and good character to become a lawyer and to continue to practise as a lawyer."